Server-Sent Events (SSE)

 }

-async function pollStatus() {
+async function fetchTodosProgress() {

-const response = await fetch('/status')
+const response = await fetch('/todos/progress')

 const data = await response.json()